sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_DynamicOriginSelection/README.md

 ### 8. Verify change in average time to fetch an image from S3 origin

 Again open [https://d123.cloudfront.net/get_average_response_time.html](https://d123.cloudfront.net/get_average_response_time.html) to send few requests to fetch an image from an S3 origin and get the average response time.
-For users in US and CA, the average response time should now be considerably lesser as compared against fetching an image from an S3 bucket in "EU (Frakfurt)" region.
+For users in US and CA, the average response time should now be considerably lesser as compared against fetching an image from an S3 bucket in "EU (Frankfurt)" region.

 <kbd>![x](./img/get-updated-average-response-time.png)</kbd>